MartinVerges/esp32-wifi-manager/README.md

 * Arduino
 * Preferences
-* ESPAsyncWebServer
 * ArduinoJson

+Optional:

+* ESPAsyncWebServer - use compiler flag `-DASYNC_WEBSERVER=true` (default)

+## ESPAsyncWebserver vs Arduino Standard Webserver

+After it is not possible to use the `ESPAsyncWebserver.h` dependency in some projects, the simpler standard Arduino `WebServer.h` can be used.
+To switch to the legacy Webserver use the compiler flag `-DASYNC_WEBSERVER=false`.

 # License

 esp32-wifi-manager (c) by Martin Verges.

-esp32-wifi-manager is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.